philipturner/home-built-stm/README.md

 ## March 23, 2025

+Second-order lowpass filters to emulate the ADS8699 are out of scope.
 I need to figure out which voltage regulators to use.
+Also, I wonder how to/whether one should switch off the triangle wave generator.

 Voltages required:
 - AD8615
+  - rail-to-rail input and output
   - no GND pin
   - positive supply: 2.5 V
   - negative supply: -2.5 V